 • marking tool;

-• metal rod for the axis;
+• metal rod for the axle;

 • Bulgarian;